Book San Luis Reservoir Fishing Trip

 Water Fluctuations

-Like other water resources, the lake level in the San Luis Reservoir Ca tends to change.
+Like other water resources, the lake level in the San Luis Reservoir in CA tends to fluctuate.
 These fluctuations can be dangerous because they turn the deep areas into shallow ones and uncover islands you may not have seen before.

 San Luis Reservoir Map